digiltd/oh-rtd-test/Persistence.md

 The basic idea is to provide a simple way to tell openHAB, which items should be persisted when.
 The persistence configuration defines so called "strategies" for this.
 These are very similar to the triggers of [[Rules|rules]] as you will most likely also either persist a value when some bus event occurred (i.e. an item state has been updated or changed) or with a fixed schedule as the cron expressions allow to define.

 The persistence configuration files hence consist out of several sections:

-- Strategies section: This allows to define strategies and to declare a set of default strategies to use (for this persistence service).
+**Strategies section**: This allows to define strategies and to declare a set of default strategies to use (for this persistence service).
 The syntax is the following:
 ```
 Strategies {
     <strategyName1> : "<cronexpression1>"